Sermon on Matthew 14:13-21 | Super-Size Your Faith

 I remember after all these years that I ordered the filet mignon.
 I don’t remember the price tag, but I remember thinking it was very expensive.
 But, what I really remember was the atmosphere, so unique.

 You probably like to eat, too.
-That’s a good thing because there’s a potluck this morning!
 I’ve eaten with a good group of you either in a restaurant or in my home or yours and you like to eat.
-Rebecca and I are so grateful when you leave goodies here after a potluck.

 In this morning’s text, we read about a potluck of sorts.

-No, people didn’t bring anything and share with each other like we’ll do this morning.
+No, people didn’t bring anything and share with each other.
 In fact, there was only a “lad” with five barley loaves and two small fish (Jn 6:9).
 As you can imagine bread and fish were the staples of the Palestinian diet in the days of Jesus; meat was quite expensive, and you only ate meat at special occasions.

 Jesus, out of great compassion, feeds a multitude in this morning’s text.
 Matthew tells us that the Lord fed “about five thousand men, besides women and children.”
 Therefore, it’s very difficult to know how many people Jesus fed on this occasion.
-Matthew uses that pesky word “about” here—Did Jesus feed more or less than 5,000?
-What does Matthew mean by “about”?
 It’s generally believed, however, that Jesus fed somewhere between 10 and 20 thousand on this occasion.

-As Jesus feeds the multitudes, He demonstrates His power over nature—He’ll do that again in this chapter when He heals and when He walks on the water and calms the storm.
-Jesus teaches His disciples an important lesson.
-He teaches them: “You can super-size your faith because you serve a ‘BIG’ Jesus.
+As Jesus feeds the multitudes, he demonstrates His power over nature and teaches an important lesson: “You can super-size your faith because you serve a ‘BIG’ Jesus.

 Scripture (Matthew 14:13-21)